As we advance more and more into 2020, we see more people buying online from their mobile devices.

 AliExpress allows visual search together with an AR and QR code scan.
 By taking a photo, you can find a similar item from different sellers and use filters to select the item that, for instance, costs less or is new or used.

-E-commerce is a very competitive field, and having an e-commerce app is something that will help you beat the competition.
-Besides, as more and more customers are interested in mobile shopping, e-commerce apps can help their shopping experience more effortless.
+ECommerce is a very competitive field, and having an eCommerce app is something that will help you beat the competition.
+Besides, as more and more customers are interested in mobile shopping, eCommerce apps can make their shopping experience easier.

-However, a bad app can cause your e-commerce business to start leaking money.
-That’s why, it is important that your app creates an experience, which will allow the customer to remain in control of how they share their personal information, pay for the orders, and search for items.
+However, a bad app can cause your eCommerce business to start leaking money.
+That’s why, it is important that your app creates an experience that will allow the customer to remain in control of how they share their personal information, pay for their orders, and search for items.

 After all, we all serve the need of our customers, don’t we?

 Author bio: Estelle Liotard is a professional writer, contributing blogger at TrustMyPaper and GrabMyEssay, and a senior editor at BestEssay Education.
 Estelle also has a Master’s degree in digital marketing and loves sharing her knowledge and ideas with others in her blog.